Enjoying the Podcast? Support the Show!

 Transcript

-RAW TRANSCRIPT (Unformatted)
+RAW TRANSCRIPT

 Well, hello, friends.
 Welcome back to the Aromatic Wisdom Podcast.
 Last week, I sent an email to my list.
 And if you want to be on the list and receive emails from me and updates and so forth, you can find that information in the show notes.
 But I gave the people in my community 3 options.
 Do you prefer to learn through listening?
 Do you prefer to learn through reading?
 Or would you like to have both available?
 And the majority of the responses, which were so kind and so many, most people said they like to have both available.
 If they're going to listen, they also like to have something to read to go along with it.
 And someone commented, what about the people who can't hear?
 People who are hearing impaired.

 They should always be able to have some text to read it.
-So going forward, I am going to put the transcript in a raw form in the show notes.

-Those of you who are on Patreon who've always been receiving a formatted, printable PDF version of the transcript know that I go to a lot of trouble to make it printable, I'll keep on doing that.
+So going forward, I am going to put the transcript in a kind of a raw form right in the show notes.
+And those of you who are on Patreon who've always been receiving a really nice I go to a lot of trouble to make it formatted, if you wanna put notes in the side, and, printable.
+I'll keep on doing that.
 That was so helpful.
 Thank you very much.
 Feedback is a really rich resource for any content creator.
 So those of you again who took the time to respond, I appreciate that.

-Before we get into the juicy aromatic content today, I want to give a Warm Aromatic Wisdom WELCOME to 2 new Patrons, Kim and Annette.
+And next, before we get into the juicy content of the aromatic content today, I want to give a warm aromatic wisdom.
+Welcome to 2 new patrons, Kim and Annette.
 Annette, I have to tell you, you have the cutest email address.
-I will not say it here, but just know that I appreciated it.
+I will not say it here, but just just know that I really appreciated it.
+Thanks so much for joining at patreon.comforward/aromaticwisdom is where you can learn more.
+Okay.
+On to today's topic, which I found fascinating.
+As an educator, before I teach a topic or in this case, talk about a topic on my podcast, sometimes I just have to refresh my memory on something.

-Other times, I have to learn about it before I feel comfortable sharing the information with you.
+Other times, I actually have to learn about it before I feel comfortable sharing the information with you.
 Well, I did not know very much about fragrance oils.
 I only knew that they were not essential oils.
-What I learned was how they're made, and I found that to be interesting.
+What I learned was how they're made, and I found that to be really interesting.
 So thank you so much to my students and my listeners for giving me the opportunity to continue to increase my own knowledge so I can share it with you.
 With that said, let's move forward and see if we can all learn something new about the differences between essential oils and fragrance oils.
 I think it's fair to say that in some capacity, we're all affected by scent.
 Scent is one of the key ways that we engage with the world, with the world around us in particular, and, therefore, it can have a real powerful influence on our emotions.

-When I was in my twenties, I lived in Philadelphia, and I worked at the Franklin Institute Science Museum.
-Yes.
-I did.
-I was the director of group sales, and I absolutely loved that job.
-And I lived in South Philadelphia, what's known as South Philly on Ninth Street, about two blocks from the famous South Philly Italian market.
-And my apartment was on the 2nd floor, and it was directly across the street from an Italian bakery.
-And this bakery, as all bakeries do, would start making their bread really early in the morning.
-I don't know.
 Maybe 3 or 4 o'clock they would start.
 When I would wake up at 6 or 7 in the morning, the aroma of freshly baked bread would waft into my windows.
 Even if it was winter and my windows were closed, I can tell you it was really powerful.
 And I woke up happy every day.
 That smell, going to a job I loved.
 And to this day, when I smell fresh baked bread, I am transported to those Philadelphia mornings.
 This capacity of scent to influence our moods and our emotions makes it so fascinating, but it's also misunderstood, in particular, by people who are just new starting to work in the world of fragrances and scents, specifically aromatherapists, perfumers, crafters, people who make soap and candles.
 So when we're talking about the world of fragrance, there are 2 types of oils that take center stage, essential oils and fragrance oils.

 Yes.
 They both offer beautiful aromas, but they are massively different in 2 key ways, their composition and how they're used.
 Now I wanna be clear that I'm not saying one is better than the other.
 My job as an educator is to impart information so that my student, or in this case, you, the listener, can make a more informed choice on what's going to serve you and your purposes.
 So let's have a look now first at essential oils and then fragrance oils.
 I'm gonna break these 2 oils down into 4 small segments.
 I'll start with the definition, then give you the origin, meaning how they're made.
 Then I'll give you the best uses for that type of oil.